xzhangpeijin/MovieChainRunner/README.md

 First phase intelligent walking was to pass the walker a map of the reachable nodes from each node in the graph.
 We only select nodes whose reachable nodes are large enough such that if we were able to hit all those nodes, our final path would be more than 315.
 This improvement brought our path lengths up to around 175.

 Second pass intelligent walking was to generate reachability maps in real time.
 This means that we account for the fact that we cannot revisit any nodes already in our path.
+However this also means that we have to calculate reachablility at every step, which is computationally intensive.
+This slows down our walk speed by a lot.